“I don’t want to miss dinner. I gotta have my candied yams!”

 Nurses were rushing in and out of my room trying to comfort me.

 My husband tried to soothe me too.

 But, as you know, you can’t soothe a raging bull.

 “Please just sit down and leave me alone!”
-I scream-sobbed to my husband as I curled into a ball and bit the side of my hospital bed.
+I cried to my husband as I curled into a ball biting the side of my hospital bed.

 I was having ridiculous contractions, but despite my cervix softening, my body wasn’t quite ready for labor.

 At this point, my natural labor plan literally went out of the second-story window.